HERFOM/Dockerfile-strapi-from-repo/README.md

 `GITHUB_BRANCH`: Github repository branch, default is master, only used to clone the repository from the docker container

+`GIT_AUTHOR_NAME` : The default is DockerContainer, which is used when git push

+`GIT_AUTHOR_EMAIL` : The default is DockerContainer, which is used when git push

 You can put .env in the root directory of the mount directory, and the container will automatically move to the project directory(/host/data directory).

 ## Directory